Midwestern, Western states in spotlight after mystery flying objects shot down by military - NewsBreak

 Gallagher repeated media reports from an unnamed official that the object that floated over his congressional district was “octagonal.”
 States Newsroom has not independently verified that claim.

-U.S. Sen. Jon Tester, a Montana Democrat who chairs the Defense spending subcommittee, said he supported the decision to shoot down the object that traveled over his state.
+U.S. Sen. Jon Tester, a Montana Democrat who leads the Defense spending subcommittee, said he supported the decision to shoot down the object that traveled over his state.

 He said he was in continued contact with defense and intelligence officials and would “keep demanding answers for the public.”